INDEPENDENT & UNBIASED

 A: Yes, but… With many designs, adjustable hosels weigh significantly more than their glued alternatives so manufacturers have to find workarounds to offset the additional weight in an area where additional weight is undesirable.
 Furthermore, movable weight systems require complex physical structures that eat up otherwise discretionary mass and often have sound and feel consequences.
 That said, in most cases, the fitting versatility more than offsets those negatives.
 This is especially true for golfers who choose not to work directly with a fitter.

 Did you know that adjusting the loft of your driver by 1° changes launch angle by approximately .8° and alters spin by +/-300RPM?

-Q: How are the drivers in test fit to each golfer?
+Q: How are the drivers in test fitted to each golfer?

-A: We use a fitting process that we call fit from stock.
-Drivers are fit to each tester using the stock, no up-charge options from each manufacturer.
-We test with stamped lofts between 9° and 10.5° and fully utilize the fitting capability within each manufacturer’s lineup.
-This includes leveraging, loft, lie, and face angle adjustability (hosel), movable weights, and available shafts.
+A: We use a fitting process that we call “fit from stock.”
+Drivers are fitted to each tester using the stock no up-charge options from each manufacturer.
+We test with stamped lofts between nine and 10.5 degrees and fully utilize the fitting capability within each manufacturer’s lineup.
+This includes leveraging loft, lie and face angle adjustability (hosel), movable weights and available shafts.